Praqma/artifactory-retention/README.md

 New templates can be defined under the `aql/templates` dir.
 The `expandTemplates.sh` script creates a copy of the template under `aql/artifact/` for each of its subscribers defined in the `config/template-subscription.json` file.
 Any string in the template that matches a key passed in by a subscriber will be replaced by the subscriber's value.

-## Setting up build retention
+## Setting up build and release retention

-Build retention works identical to artifact retention, except that you add AQL scripts to the `aql/build/` dir.
+Build and release retention works identical to artifact retention, except that you add AQL scripts to the `aql/build/` and `aql/release/` dir respectively.
 Templates are not supported.

 ## Running retention